Amy Osberg Roberts

 Amy’s practice at Jackson Walker is characterized by her client-centric approach to representation, which emphasizes collaboration, results, and dispute resolutions that make sense for each individual client’s business.
 Amy accomplishes this by being personally involved in every aspect of her clients’ cases, from selecting a legal team, to overseeing strategy, to managing legal costs.
 Amy’s committed level of involvement and attention to detail allow her clients to receive the highest level of professionalism and value in every matter she handles.

-B.A., with honors, University of Nebraska, Lincoln
+B.A., with honors, University of Nebraska-Lincoln

-J.D., with distinction, Nebraska College of Law
+J.D., with distinction, University of Nebraska-Lincoln College of Law

 - Executive Editor, Nebraska Law Review